Trading Operations in Strategies

 return;

-// Example of trading logic based on closing price
+// Example trading logic based on closing price

 if (candle.ClosePrice > _previousClose * 1.01)